 Training your dog the essential basic commands will not only bring a better connection but will also teach life skills and help establish a positive relationship.

-The basic commands also increase your pet’s sociability and enhance companionship and loyalty during camping.
+The basic commands also increase your pet’s sociability and make for better companionship and loyalty during camping.
 They’re also absolutely essential if you want to let your dog off the leash at any point!

 Let him inspect the gear before you go.